XeroAPI/xero-node/README.md

 await xero.setTokenSet(tokenSet)

-// you can call this to fetch/set your connected tenant data on your client, or you could also store this information in a database await xero.updateTenants()
+// you can call this to fetch/set your connected tenant data on your client, or you could also store this information in a database so you don't need to updateTenants every time you connect to API await xero.updateTenants()

 await xero.accountingApi.getInvoices(xero.tenants[0].tenantId)